MisterRobot2/ShapePuzzleGame/README.md

 To download
 1 go to the download folder then open it
 2 Find the folder with your operating system on it for example...
 Windows/ 3 Download the folder and all of its contents for example ....
-Windows/Windows.zip 4 Wait for it to download
+Windows/Cloud Buster.zip 4 Wait for it to download
 5 Find the exe (or OS equivalent)
 6 Play!